Sir George Gilbert Scott

 Holy Trinity Church - Hartshill, Stoke

-Deigned by G G Scott for Herbert Minton
+Designed by George G Scott for Herbert Minton

-He was responsible for the Albert Memorial (1862-3), St Pancras Station (1865), the Home Office and Colonial Office (1858 onwards), and the India Office (originally planned as Gothic by Scott, but then changed to Italian Renaissance style after a change of Government) on Whitehall.
+Scott was responsible for many London buildings including, the Albert Memorial (1862-3), St Pancras Station (1865), the Home Office and Colonial Office (1858 onwards), and the India Office (originally planned as Gothic by Scott, but then changed to Italian Renaissance style after a change of Government) on Whitehall.

 In Oxford, he designed the Martyrs' Memorial (1841), St John's College Chapel and Exeter College Chapel.
 In Scotland he was the architect of the Episcopal Cathedral, Edinburgh, and Glasgow University (1865).
 He also worked on the restoration of various cathedrals, including Ely, Gloucester, Chester, St Davids, Salisbury, Worcester, and Rochester.